 Promoting business on Instagram, the social network has over 1 billion monthly users, making it one of the most influential social media platforms on the planet.
-Knowing how to use it effectively to promote your business and it’s products and services has the potential for you to engage a large number of people and consequently giving your business mass exposure to a huge audience.
+Knowing how to use it effectively to promote your business and its products and services has the potential for you to engage a large number of people and consequently give your business mass exposure to a huge audience.

 Here are some important tips to help promote your business on Instagram.

 Use a Business Account

 This might seem like a straightforward and common-sense thing to do but surprisingly a lot of organizations forget to change their settings to business accounts.